thaiscmky/rpg-game/README.md

 ## Future Enhancements
 * __Restart Game__ currently, you need to refresh the page to start a brand new game once all the rounds have completed.
 A reset button will be added in a future version.
 * __Jump Mechanic__: just as you now select the enemy to attack, soon it will be possible to select yourself to jump or evade an attack.
-* __Joey the Tank__: we are excited to inform you that a new hero will soon be added to the ranks with a brand new mechanic; instead of shooting the target to inflict damage, you will use a shield to deflect inflicted damage back to the opponent.
+* __Joey the Tank__: I am excited to inform you that a new hero will soon be added to the ranks with a brand new mechanic; instead of shooting the target to inflict damage, you will use a shield to deflect inflicted damage back to the opponent.

-* __User interface__: We know the current UI looks a little slate.
-We will be adding visual enhancements to the character selection and _Round_ status messages.
+* __User interface__: I know the current UI looks a little slate.
+I will be adding visual enhancements to the character selection and _Round_ status messages.